Gillig Low Floor: Gillig BRT

 The Gillig BRT is a restyled version of the Low Floor with different front and rear fascias.
 It wears a more futuristic look than the standard model.
 It is available in the same lengths as the standard Low Floor model, although the front fascia adds roughly an extra foot of length to the bus.
 Instead of sealed-beam headlights, the Gillig BRT has projector headlights.
 The Gillig BRT is available with CNG, Diesel and Diesel-Electric Hybrid drivetrains.

 Gillig BRT Plus

 The Gillig BRT Plus is a variant of the BRT which features a full-length roof fairing which hides equipment which can include A/C units, CNG fuel tanks, or batteries.
 The Plus made its debut in 2011 with Long Beach Transit #1201, which is also the first Compressed Natural Gas (CNG) BRT produced.
-The BRT Plus is available with CNG, Diesel and Diesel-Electric Hybrid drivetrains.
-A BRT Plus trolleybus order for the Dayton RTA's trolleybus system used Vossloh Kiepe propulsion and trolley poles.

 Gillig Low Floor Plus

-The newest variant of the Gilig Low Floor.
+The newest variant of the Gillig Low Floor.
 Introduced in 2017, the Low Floor Plus is more mildly restyled compared to the Gillig BRT and BRT Plus.
 The Low Floor Plus features the headlights of the BRT and full-length roof fairings similar to the BRTPlus, but retains the same windshield and rear end cap as the traditional Low Floor model.